rahulmahendru/ICASoundSeparation/README.md

 This folder contains the output graphs gathered after running the ICA and NMF algorithms on the given datasets.

 ## Weights folder
 This folder contains the checkpoint matrices in .npy format which store the input and output matrices used to reach the given results.
+The d1 and d2 are input files for ICA and NMF respectively.
+The S and W are output files for ICA and NMF.
+The files ending with '_test' are the input and output files for the testing file.

 ## Out folder
 This folder contains the output audio files contructed after running the algorithms.
 It also contains a text file containing the MSE scores gathered during the project.